sandra-calvo/machine-learning-DSX/README.md

 # Building models with IBM Watson Machine Learning

-Test application using Watson Machine Learning on Data Science Experience, running on IBM Cloud.

-IBM Machine Learning: IBM Watson Machine Learning is an IBM Cloud service that enables users to perform two fundamental operations of machine learning: training and scoring.

-    Training is the process of refining an algorithm so that it can learn from a data set.
-The output of this operation is called a model.
-A model encompasses the learned coefficients of mathematical expressions.
-    Scoring is the operation of predicting an outcome by using a trained model.
-The output of the scoring operation is another data set containing predicted values.

-IBM Watson Machine Learning is designed to address the needs of two primary personas:

-    Data Scientists: Create machine learning pipelines that leverage data transformations and machine learning algorithms.
-They typically use notebooks or external tools to train and evaluate their models.
-Data scientists often collaborate with Data engineers to explore and understand the data.
-    Developers: Build intelligent applications that use the predictions output by machine learning models.

-Although training is a critical step in the machine learning process, IBM Watson Machine Learning enables you to streamline the functioning of your models by deploying them and getting actual business value from them over time and through all of their iterations.

-IBM Data Science Experience

-Spark

-Cloud Storage

 #### Pre-requisites:
   - IBM Cloud Account -  www.bluemix.net

 ## Step 1: Set up the environment on IBM Cloud